 Sustainable management of water resources requires that scientists, planners, and water managers be aware of the status and trends in the availability of water resources and the linkages to potable supplies.
 The general public also has a stake in understanding the changing conditions of water availability, especially in the south/western portion of the State where almost all of the water used comes from groundwater and most of the water used by agriculture comes directly from ponds or streams dependent on the same groundwater.
 The water resources become compromised during very dry periods because of direct stream withdrawals that often coincide with groundwater withdrawals that intercept water that would have discharged into the streams.
 It helps if we picture our reservoirs like bank accounts with a fixed limit of holdings.
 The majority of deposits to the bank accounts (reservoirs) are in the winter and spring.
 We have large reservoirs like the Scituate and Pawtucket and that bank a lot of water that can be used in the summer.
 If the deposits or rains are less in a particular summer, it is ok because there is enough reserve to cover the withdrawal.
 However, even though groundwater reservoirs are large too, the useable reserve or storage is less because it can not be drawn down as much as a surface water reservoir.
 Groundwater is intricately linked with associated rivers and streams and drawing the reservoir down even 6 inches can dry a stream.
-Large withdrawals from public supplies and agriculture often extract more in the summer months than what is deposited during those summer months and so the draw downs begin to lower months than what is deposited during those summer months and so the draw downs begin to lower the streams and change the habitat and fish communities.
+Large withdrawals from public supplies and agriculture often extract more in the summer months than what is deposited during those summer months and so the draw downs begin to lower the streams and change the habitat and fish communities.
 If the reservoir is full again the next winter, but we have changed the habitats and fish composition in the stream because of a few short weeks of severe stress, is that sustainable?

-&lt;sup>17 Comment: Some dam leakage existed at that time but the stream flow was still till low to overtop the dam as in average flow time periods.
+17 Comment: Some dam leakage existed at that time but the stream flow was still till low to overtop the dam as in average flow time periods.